aces/Loris/README.md

 sudo service apache2 reload
 ```

-6. Go to http://localhost/installdb.php and follow the instructions to finalize LORIS installation, then restart apache.
+6. Open your browser and go to: `<loris-url>/installdb.php`.
+This web page will prompt you for your mysql connection information.
+Follow the instructions to finalize LORIS installation, then restart apache.

 If you use MySQL 8, please read [this link](https://www.php.net/manual/en/mysqli.requirements.php) and also [this](https://dev.mysql.com/doc/refman/8.0/en/upgrading-from-previous-series.html#upgrade-caching-sha2-password-compatible-connectors).